Regulation of Groundwater in Telecoupled Social-Ecological Systems

 Junior Research Group

-Fanny is a research fellow at ISOE specialised in water governance.
+Fanny is a research fellow at ISOE, specializing in water governance.
 She holds a PhD in Geography from King’s College London and Humboldt-Universität zu Berlin.
 In her PhD thesis and as a research assistant at the Institute of Geography at Humboldt-University of Berlin, she investigated institutions and social inequalities in access to water and adaptation to flooding using the example of Accra (Ghana).
 Prior to this, she worked at the Ecologic Institute in Berlin.
 She studied environmental planning in Munich, Morelia (Mexico) and London.
-Within regulate Fanny is researching social aspects of groundwater regulation in Europe.
+Within regulate, Fanny researches social aspects of groundwater regulation in Europe.

 The junior research group is supervised by Petra Döll, Hans Jürgen Hahn, Antje Bruns and Gisela Welz.

 The group is supported by the following interns and research assistants.

 Sophia is a research assistant at ISOE since 2018, working at the research unit on Water Infrastructure and Risk Analysis.
 She mainly supports research projects focusing on the implementation of alternative water infrastructure and water reuse in developing countries and Germany.
 Additionally, she supported internal basic research on water in the Anthropocene (artificial waters) and water and digitalisation.
 Her area of responsibility concludes policy analysis and research as well as supporting stakeholder workshops, scientific papers, documentation and organisation.
 In July 2021, she joined the 'regulate' project.

 Sophia studied political science (B.A.) and is looking forward to her Master in International Relations/Peace- and conflict analysis at Goethe University Frankfurt.
 In her Bachelor’s thesis, she did a conceptual analysis of Socio-Hydrology and Hydrosocial Research and their potential contribution to the transformation of water governance in the Anthropocene.